shoeffner/mthesis/src/models_and_methods.md

 [@Mallick2016].
 The model uses the nose tip as the origin and spans the coordinate system parallel to the standard anatomical planes.
-The $x$ axis is parallel to the coronal and transverse planes, with the positive values to the right of the head.
+The $x$ axis is parallel to the coronal and transverse planes, with the positive values to the left from the head's perspective[^xdirectiondiff].
 The $z$ axis is parallel to the transverse plane and lies inside the mid-sagittal plane, pointing away from the face.
-The $y$ axis is orthogonal to the $x$ and $z$ axes, it points upwards (in relation to the head). \Cref{tab:3dheadmodel} summarizes the data points and
-@fig:3dheadlandmarks visualizes the locations and coordinate system.
+The $y$ axis is orthogonal to the $x$ and $z$ axes, it points upwards (in relation to the head). \Cref{tab:3dheadmodel} summarizes the data points and @fig:3dheadlandmarks visualizes the locations and coordinate system.
 The model is converted to the metric system to be useful for Gaze using data from
 @Facebase, in particular the mean outercanthal width (that is the width from the left and right eyes outer corners, or from $\ex_r$ to $\ex_l$). @Facebase report data a mean outercanthal width of \SI{86.71}{\milli\meter}, measured